wvdeutekom/HTPC-docker/README.md

 # HTPC-docker
-Docker config for my HTPC
+Docker config for my HTPC, Docker is some neat stuff!
+Take a look at http://www.docker.com if you don't know what im talking about :)

 ###Sabnzbd
 [Original dockerfile](https://github.com/timhaak/docker-sabnzbd) by Tim Haak